grapefrukt/altpresskit/README.md

 * [Martin Jonasson](http://grapefrukt.com)

 ## To Do
 - Add 404 page for missing projects
-- [x] Provide default templates for data.xml
-- [x] Google Analytics
-- [x] Fix link parsing
-- [x] Make updating/installing easier
-- [x] Deal with missing data.xml, images folder and so on
-- [x] Integrate skeleton (not as submodule)
-- [x] Look into updating of installations via github